 Cheer up!
-Today I’ll tell you how to create a website with minimum financial investments, and without the necessity to pay for services of professional web developers.
+Today I’ll tell you how to create a website with minimum financial investments, and without the necessity to pay for the services of professional web developers.
 Follow this simple step-by-step guideline and you’ll end up having a high-quality and functional website for either your business or personal use ready for attracting and converting traffic.

 But before moving on to my tutorial, let’s clarify some facts.
 At the moment, there exist 3 major ways how to create a website on your own:

-Not that you most likely have never written a single line of code, we’ll skip on the last one and talk more about the first two options.
+Not that you most likely have never written a single line of code, but we’ll skip on the last one and talk more about the first two options.

 A website builder is a specialized online service that includes plenty of ready-made graphic design options, as well as a convenient and intuitive user interface.
-The most popular site building platforms are Wix, UKit, Weebly, and more.
+The most popular site-building platforms are Wix, UKit, Weebly, and more.